joshi-chinmay-016/NeuroDebug/README.md

 ## API key — how it works

-Each user enters their **own** OpenAI API key in the UI.
+Each user enters their **own** Groq API key in the UI.
 It is:

 - stored in their browser's `localStorage` (never sent to the server except per-request)
 - sent as `api_key` in the POST body when they click "Run analysis"
-- used to create a per-request OpenAI client — so **their account pays, not yours**
+- used to create a per-request Groq client — so **their account pays, not yours**

-If no user key is provided, the backend falls back to the `OPENAI_API_KEY` in `.env` (if set).
-If neither is set, the symbolic layer still runs — only the GPT-4 explanation is skipped.
+If no user key is provided, the backend falls back to the `GROQ_API_KEY` in `.env` (if set).
+If neither is set, the symbolic layer still runs — only the Groq explanation is skipped.

 ---